 B. Do not perform shielded metal arc welding (SMAW) using metal fabrication and finishing hazardous air pollutant (MFHAP) containing wire or rod; and

+C. Use less than 100 pounds of MFHAP containing welding wire and rod per year

+5. All sources having the potential to emit more than 100,000 tons CO2e of GHG emissions in a year.

-C. Use less than 100 pounds of MFHAP containing welding wire and rod per year5.
-All Sources having the Potential to Emit more than 100 tons of any regulated air contaminant in a year
+6. All Sources having the Potential to Emit more than 100 tons of any regulated air contaminant in a year, other than GHGs and HAPs

-6. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year
+7. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year